-But the dehydrator takes awhile, and there is only so much salsa that we can eat, and so –to keep all those beauties from spoiling and since I don't know how to can yet (and didn't have time to learn :-)), I had to lean on freezing, which is the absolute easiest way to preserve tomatoes.
+But the dehydrator takes awhile, and there is only so much salsa that we can eat, and so — to keep all those beauties from spoiling and since I don’t know how to can yet (and didn’t have time to learn :-)), I had to lean on freezing tomatoes, which is the absolute easiest way to preserve them.

 (By the way, for those of you wondering about the cost of preserving produce, I have a nifty cost analysis of food preservation in my post on “Which Saves Most – Dehydrating, Canning, or Freezing?”)

 If you have the freezer space and no time, this is the way to go!

 2. Cut or process (for example, process slightly in food processor for crushed tomatoes) to desired size and texture.

 3. Place a recipe-convenient amount of tomatoes with juice into bags.
 I put in about 3 1/2 cups (about as much as I could fit in my small bags.
 That’s equivalent to a 28 oz. can of tomatoes.
 (I use small bags from Country Life Natural Foods [size 4 x 2 x 8 – and they are BPA-free!].
 I buy them in super-bulk quantities since I use them so much and they are only about 2 cents each!
 There are similar ones on Amazon).

 4. Secure with stable bag closures (these Twixit Clips are my go-to clips for everything in my house!!).